jecaro/hscalendar/README.md

 The project is split in different binaries:
 - `hscalendar-cli`: a simple standalone command line tool
 - `hscalendar-server`/`hscalendar-client`: [servant][servant] REST server/client
-- `hscalendar-user`: command line tool to edit the user list allowed to connect to the server
+- `hscalendar-users`: command line tool to edit the user list allowed to connect to the web server

 These programs share a common library located in the [src](src) directory.
 The library contains the following sub-directories: